thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/high-availability/_index.md

     cluster_environment: workshop
 ```

-Then define a Kubernetes Deployment for Thanos Query and the Kubernetes Service for the purposes of service discovery:
+Then define a Kubernetes Deployment for Thanos Query and the Kubernetes Service for the purposes of service discovery by adding the below to **prometheus.yaml** also:

 ```yaml
 ---